sliide/technical_task_fs/README.md

 #  Full Stack Developer Technical Task

+## CONGRATULATIONS!
-## CONGRATULATIONS your onto our next stage, the Sliide practical tests!
+## You've reached the next stage, which is solving a Sliide practical test
 ________________________________________________________________________
 ## Overview

-You are tasked with building an internal tool for managing hierarchical categories.
-Digital content that we provide to the user get's tagged with these categories to help us provide personalised content which matches what the user interests.
-At the moment we don't have many categories but we're hoping to expand to many more to be able to produce the best content feeds for our users.
-This is an internal-only application that will not be exposed to external stakeholders or customers.
+You are tasked with building an internal tool (without external stakeholders or customers) for managing hierarchical categories.
+Digital content that we provide to the user gets tagged with these categories.
+This enables us to provide personalised content which matches a user's interests.
+We have provided you with a database to get you started, and we would like you to build the API and UI pieces to complete the tool.

+### Understanding the categories logic

+Our categories relate to each other in a way that allows a Parent category like `Sport` to have more specific child categories such as `Football`.
+This can granulate further in that this may also have a child category of `World Cup`, which is even more specific.

+For Example:
+Bottom up:
+`World Cup -> Football -> Sport`

+Top Down:
+`Sport -> Football -> World Cup`

+## Task Requirements

 The technology stack choice is entirely up to you.

-## Categories

-Our categories relate to each other such that more general categories like `sport` can have more specific children categories like `football` which may in turn have a child category of `the world cup` which is even more specific.

-`(the-world-cup) -chid-of-> (football) -child-of-> (sport)`

-## Task Requirements
+We have offered some suggestions and tips in the below sections and this is all that they are :)

 ### Core Functionality
-Build a full-stack application that allows users to:
+We'd like you to build a full-stack application which allows users to:
 1. **View the categories**
-2. **Modify category relationships** by changing parent-child linkages between categories
+2. **Modify category relationships** by changing the parent -> child linkages between categories

+### Technical Constraints
+- Use any frontend and backend technologies that you're comfortable with.
+Make sure to include the setup instructions for us to review your solution in a README file.

+## AI Tool Usage

+We **encourage** you to use AI tools (ChatGPT, Claude, Copilot, etc.) to complete this task.
+However, you **MUST understand** the code you submit

+## Getting Started

 ### Database Structure
 We've provided a PostgreSQL database with a `categories` table containing: